Salyviah/Project-phase-1/README.md

 Install dependancies using

-npm install Run the application using
+json server

-node index.js Technologies Used JS Node Runtime Environment Support and Contact Details Incase of any query, need for collaboration or issues with this code, feel free to reach me at reagan.mariera@student.moringaschool.com
+use console to check errors Support and Contact Details Incase of any query, need for collaboration or issues with this code, feel free to reach me at salyviah.kamau@student.moringaschool.com

 MIT License